Jobst von Scholten: Early Career as a Fortifications Engineer

 Despite these infantry commissions, Scholten's profession and speciality was and remained as a military engineer.
 He was trained by Ruse, and he had sought further education in his native Netherlands as well as in Brandenburg.
 After his homecoming to Denmark he first received a post as konduktør.
 This was the equivalent of the rank of lieutenant amongst the small throng of engineers then employed in Danish service.
 There was no unified corps of engineers at this time in Denmark, nor any corps that consolidated the engineers in the King's service.
 A young engineer like Scholten instead conducted himself in a system where engineers fell directly under the general staff's control.
 The engineers usually sorted under the command of either the Quartermaster General of Denmark or the Quartermaster General of Holstein, who also held jurisdiction over the Duchy of Schleswig and the Duchy of Holstein, and also over the County of Oldenburg and the County of Delmenhorst.
 Yet Rüse had been appointed to the position of quartermaster general of all the realm's fortifications, and over-inspector of the same.
 Scholten would therefore serve directly under his mentor at the construction, repairment, remodelling and improvement of fortifications in Schleswig, Holstein and Denmark proper.
 In 1673 he became the leading engineer at Rüse's remodelling of the most important fortification in the duchies: the fortress city of Rendsburg in Schleswig.

 In the Scanian War, he also served both as an engineer and as an infantry officer.
 Scholten's career can only be followed with complete certainty after his transfer to the Royal Life Guard in 1676, but it is likely that the officer at Wismar by the name of Captain Schultz is indeed identical with Scholten.

 The campaign of the Danish Army in that war opened with an attack on the Swedish enclave of Wismar in 1675.
 Christian V's front prepared for this main event by sapping its way towards the fortress walls under the guidance of the engineers, Scholten included - if we assume Captain Schultz to be Scholten.
-Wismar was assaulted on 13 December, and the Swedish garrison forced forced to capitulate, but Scholten was injured because of a fall.
+Wismar was assaulted on 13 December, and the Swedish garrison was forced to capitulate, but Scholten was injured because of a fall.